 8. Old San Juan Wall

-Walk along the water’s edge where you can see how well fortified San Juan truly was.
+Walk along the water’s edge where you can see how well fortified the Old City of San Juan truly was.
 Watch out for the feral cats that seem to be everywhere along the path – they are harmless but are plentiful.
 There is also a massive banyan tree just through the gate and provides a nice cool shade to go with the cool breeze of the ocean.
 If you aren’t interested in shopping (see B and C below) walk the along the wall and the tree-lined Paseo de la Princesa so you can see the most beautiful of water fountains Raices Fountain.

 9. The end of our tour

 By now you’ve followed along the many cobblestone streets and window-shopped the many liquors, silver jewellery and artisan wares.
 The cobblestones are a distinct blue and are made from the broken pottery from the ships that were originally used as ballast.
 At this point in this little tour you are back on the waterfront where you can perhaps hire a horse and buggy, visit more vendors or walk back to the ship.

 Optional Stop A. Castillo San Felipe del Morro / El Morro